Yankees vs. Royals Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a 10-game hitting streak in this matchup.
-During his last 10 games he is hitting .395 with a triple, a home run, two walks and three RBI.
+- Torres has picked up at least one hit in 11 games in a row.
+During his last 10 games he is batting .395 with a triple, two home runs, two walks and four RBI.

 Torres Recent Games